MPGA/gis_dev_ccs/README.md

 # gis_dev_ccs
-interactive map showing special environmental protected areas in the south of Venezuela
+interactive map showing environmental protected areas in the south of Venezuela